Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Mistake #1: Treating Without Preventing

-Prevention during workouts is EQUAL to treatment after—you need both.
+Prevention during workouts is EQUAL to treatment after.
 Anti-chafe products aren't optional.

 Mistake #2: Sitting in Sweaty Clothes

 Sweat is salty and irritating to friction-damaged skin.
-Sitting in wet workout clothes extends the inflammatory period, worsening PIH.
+Sitting in wet clothes extends the inflammatory period, worsening dark marks.

-Shower immediately—or at minimum, change into dry clothes and wipe down friction zones.
+Shower right away—or at minimum, change into dry clothes and wipe down friction zones.

-Exfoliation helps fade marks, but scrubbing immediately after a workout when skin is already irritated causes MORE inflammation.
+Exfoliation helps fade marks.
+But scrubbing right after a workout when skin is already irritated causes MORE inflammation.

 Save scrubs for evenings or rest days when skin has calmed down.